atmanandsah/watchlistpro/README.md

 # Watchlist Pro for Kite

-Advanced TradingView like watchlists for Zerodha Kite.
+Advanced watchlists for Zerodha Kite.

 ## 🚀 Features